14th May: Today in Christian History

 14th May, 1610

-Assassination at Paris of Henry IV of France, formerly a Huguenot, who had converted to Catholicism to become king.
+On this day in Christian History, Henry IV of France was assassinated in Paris.
+In his lifetime, he was formerly a Huguenot, who had converted to Catholicism to become king.

-In Everton, England, Anglican evangelical John Berridge preaches outdoors for the first time.
+On this day in Christian History, in Everton, England, Anglican evangelical John Berridge preached outdoors for the first time.
 His message is one of salvation by grace alone: “Cease from thine own works.”

 A church is dedicated at New Eden, Jamaica, the fruit of Moravian mission work on the Island.
 Designed to hold 500 worshipers, the church soon proves too small as 900 wish to enter it.